 So among the many Wayback TV channels I watch, where I can find classic and not-so-classic television shows from 30, 40, even 60 years ago, is Decades, on channel 483 (Verizon FIOS).
 You know what I mean by “Wayback”—not just old, but from a time when the networks’ goal was the production of lighthearted entertainment and not to make you throw up a little in your mouth.
 (Sorry, I just finished watching HBO’s parody of an ESPN 30 for 30 mini-doc, 7 Days in Hell, and it was awful, as in terrible, as in vile, crude, and anti-funny.
 Not unfunny; anti-funny.
-It made you never want to laugh again for fear it would encourage the adolescent criminals who both green-light and produce such vomitous fare to continue in their chosen professions.)
+It made you never want to laugh again for fear it would only encourage the adolescents who produce this vomitous fare to continue in their chosen profession.)

 Where was I?
 Oh, I know: Car 54, Where Are You?
-Not one of the best of the Golden Age of Television sitcoms, in fact probably best known only for the first pairing of Fred Gwynne and Al Lewis, who of course would go on to play Fred Munster and Grandpa, respectively, in The Munsters, a show that made Gwynne famous but that almost destroyed his acting career.
+Not one of the best of the Golden Age of Television sitcoms, in fact probably best known only for the first pairing of Fred Gwynne and Al Lewis, who of course would go on to play Fred Munster and Grandpa, respectively, in The Munsters, a show that made Gwynne famous but that almost destroyed any hope he had of playing anyone else ever.
 (He made a mini-comeback late in his life, in films like The Cotton Club and My Cousin Vinny.)

 So I’m watching an episode of Car 54 on Decades, which runs marathon showings of old programs all weekend long, and the guest on this episode, called “The Puncher,” was the late great Rocky Graziano, former middleweight champion of the world, who played a hairdresser who uses boxing to let out his his aggression.